The Storm Roared but We Slept Soundly

-Having abandoned the hostel in Grañón, Bob and I found a private room in a nearby B&B. The owner required more money than the hostel manager, of course, but sleeping in a real bed with real sheets (no plastic cover) without snoring (or crazy) neighbors was delightful.
-We even had a furnished kitchen.
-We washed our laundry and hung it from the kitchen chairs.
+Having abandoned the hostel in Grañón, Bob and I found a private room in a nearby B&B. It cost more than the municipal bunks, but the luxury of real sheets—no plastic covers—and the absence of snoring (or eccentric) neighbors was worth every euro.
+We even had a kitchen to ourselves, where our laundry hung drying from the chairs like colorful bunting.

 Outside the rain came down.
 It pelted the window panes and poured down the copper spouts.
 But we were oblivious.
-We were dry, rested, and well fed.
+We were safe, dry, and well fed.

 We walked out of the B&B at dawn, although it was hard to judge.
 The sky hung down woolly and wet.
 Rolling thunder could still be heard in the distance.
 Rain gear, typically buried deep in our packs, rode on top, just in case.

 When el sol did eventually break through, it did so in pieces.
 Puddles reflected this brokenness; the dark mud slurped and absorbed everything else (including our dry socks).
-The low angle of the light accentuated the contours of the surrounding grain fields.
-Swaths were flattened by the wind in unpredictable patterns.
+The low light accentuated the contours of the surrounding grain fields, where wind-flattened swaths formed unpredictable patterns across the landscape.

-We slogged through all this, spattered.
+We slogged through the muck, spattered.
 We were anxious to put some miles between ourselves, the Talking Woman, and Mad Jac MacKnife.

-Between Grañón and Villafranca de Montes de Oca we walked over tributaries of the Ebro.
-By holding to the south flank of this narrowing river valley, we circumvented the “Mountains of Oca” (or Sierra de la Demanda).
-This pattern is as old as the Camino Francés itself.
-Historically, the mountains were avoided because of their rugged terrain, wolves, and bandits.*
+Between Grañón and Villafranca Montes de Oca, we crossed the tributaries of the Ebro.
+By hugging the south flank of this narrowing valley, we skirted the Sierra de la Demanda.
+This route is as old as the Camino Francés itself; historically, pilgrims avoided the rugged heights to escape the wolves and bandits that once haunted the peaks.*

 None of these presented themselves.
 Fact is, after the panic of the previous evening and the storm of the night, it turned into a beautiful day.
 The threat of rain dwindled.
 The trail dried under the summer sun.
 We found ourselves surrounded by pleasant and relatively uninhabited farmland.